schellenberg/computerscience20/docs/_sources/Python/Strings/StringIntro.rst.txt

 Duckling Names
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 In Robert McCloskey's book *Make Way for Ducklings*, the names of the ducklings are Jack, Kack, Lack, Mack, Nack, Ouack, Pack, and Quack.
-This loop tries to output these names in order.
+This code below attempts to output these names in order.
+Unfortunately, the output is not quite right because Ouack and Quack are misspelled.
+See if you can fix it without changing the value of either the ``prefixes`` or ``suffix`` variables! *You should do this by adding a conditional statement within the for loop.*

 .. activecode:: practice_problem_string_into_2
     :nocodelens: